 Steve thinks that every child should have the opportunity to study art and other creative subjects like music and drama.
 He believes that these subjects help you to learn to use your imagination and sometimes this can help us to come up with ideas to make the world a better place.

 As a child, Steve loved football and played it regularly.
 He supported Tottenham Hotspur.
 Do you have a sports team that you support?

-He is making a new artwork with the help of London’s Year 3 classes
+He made a new artwork with the help of London’s Year 3 classes

-Last year Steve invited every year 3 class in all of London’s primary schools to have their photograph taken by a team of Tate photographers.
-He is going to be gathering thousands of photographs to make a massive artwork.
-He wants to make a huge portrait of all the seven and eight year olds who in a few years’ time will shape the city they live in.
+in 2018, Steve invited every year 3 class in all of London’s primary schools to have their photograph taken by a team of Tate photographers.
+He gathered thousands of photographs to make a massive artwork.
+He made a huge portrait of all the seven and eight year olds who in a few years’ time will shape the city they live in.